Yaolab-fantastic/CAMM/Data_preprocess_pipeline.md

 <div align="justify">

-To investigate brain-associated MRI imaging phenotypes, we analyzed data from the ADNI database (\url{adni.loni.usc.edu}), including MRI scans from participants<sup>[9]</sup>.
+To investigate brain-associated MRI imaging phenotypes, we analyzed data from the ADNI database (https://adni.loni.usc.edu/), including MRI scans from participants<sup>[9]</sup>.
 Each participant underwent at least two baseline MP-RAGE scans at 1.5 T, following the ADNI MRI protocol<sup>[10]</sup>.
 The scans were processed using voxel-based morphometry (VBM), a widely employed automated MRI analysis method<sup>[11]</sup>.
 VBM analysis was conducted with SPM12, which generated unmodulated, normalized grey matter (GM) density maps with a voxel resolution of 1 × 1 × 1 mm, smoothed using a 10 mm full-width at half-maximum (FWHM) Gaussian kernel.
 For each participant, two independently processed maps were averaged to obtain a mean GM density map.
 Regional GM density values were extracted in the MNI space using the MarsBaR ROI toolbox<sup>[7]</sup>.
 Both ADNI dataset and ADHD-200 dataset were preprocessed with the same way.